Carleton-BIT/BIT2008-project-template/README.md

 ## Mandatory Configuration Steps

 1. Create a new **Django App** by running `python manage.py startapp <app_name>`.
 The app name should be relevant to the purpose of your project: e.g. `workouttracker` for a workout tracker.
 2. Commit and push your changes.
-You can do this by running the following commands: `git add .`, `git commit -m "add django app"`, `git commit`, `git push origin main`
+After doing this, verify that your changes have been made on GitHub.
+You can commit and push by running the following commands:
+    * `git add .` (stage all modified files for commit)
+    * `git commit -m "add django app"` (take snapshot of changes with message "add django app")
+    * `git push origin main` (push new snapshots to GitHub)
 3. Add the app to your list of INSTALLED_APPS in your `settings.py`
 4. Create a `urls.py` in your app, and configure the `urls.py` in your project to include your app's `urls.py`
-5. Create a simple "hello world" view
+5. Create a simple "hello world" view - if someone makes a request to `127.0.0.1:8000/`, they should get an HTTP Response that says "Hello World!"
-6. Commit and push your changes
+6. Commit and push your changes again